Unitary patent

 The negotiations which resulted in the unitary patent can be traced back to various initiatives dating to the 1970s.
 At different times, the project, or very similar projects, have been referred to as the "European Union patent" (the name used in the EU treaties, which serve as the legal basis for EU competency), "EU patent", "Community patent", "European Community Patent", "EC patent" and "COMPAT".

 On 17 December 2012, agreement was reached between the European Council and European Parliament on the two EU regulations that made the unitary patent possible through enhanced cooperation at EU level.
 The legality of the two regulations was challenged by Spain and Italy, but all their claims were rejected by the European Court of Justice.
 Italy subsequently joined the unitary patent regulation in September 2015, so that all EU member states except Spain and Croatia now participate in the enhanced cooperation for a unitary patent.
 Unitary effect of newly granted European patents will be available from the date when the related Unified Patent Court Agreement enters into force for those EU countries that have also ratified the UPC, and will extend to those participating member states for which the UPC Agreement enters into force at the time of registration of the unitary patent.
 Previously granted unitary patents will not automatically get their unitary effect extended to the territory of participating states which ratify the UPC agreement at a later date.

-The unitary patent system will apply from 1 June 2023, the date of entry into force of the UPC Agreement.
-The Austrian ratification recently triggered the entry force clause of the Protocol on Provisional Application of the UPC Agreement on 19 January 2022.
+The unitary patent system applies since 1 June 2023, the date of entry into force of the UPC Agreement.